§ 1 Scope and Amendment of the General Terms and Conditions

 - (1).
 When the customer orders via our online shop at www.woltlab.com, a contract is concluded as follows:

-The ordering process begins by selecting one of our plans ("Select Plan") and continues via the following pages: domain, data, payment method, until the summary in the order overview.
+The ordering process begins by selecting one of our plans ("Select Plan") and continues via the following pages: contract period, domain, customer data, payment method, until the summary in the order summary.
 By selecting the button "order with obligation to pay" you submit a binding offer to the provider.
 Through an internet page that appears automatically after this, the customer receives confirmation of receipt of the order.
 However, a contract is only concluded when the provider expressly accepts the order by means of an email.

 - (2).
 The customer can recognize and correct input errors within the scope of the order by reviewing the input fields highlighted by color.